aafith/aafith/README.md

 About AFNAN
 ========================================================================================================================================
 <p align="justify">
 Hello there!
-I'm Afnan, an enthusiastic undergraduate student studying at Kingston University in London.
-Passionate about React front-end web development.
+I'm Afnan Great to meet you.
+I see you're an enthusiastic undergrad at Kingston University in London, passionate about React front-end development.
+Fantastic choice!
+Explore opportunities like hackathons, internships, and network with peers.
+Stay updated on React trends, attend conferences, and engage with the community.
+Best of luck on your journey!
+If you have specific questions, feel free to ask.
 </p>

 ### Connect with him on: